Muvon/yoda/README.md

 | Command | Description | Default |
 |---|---|---|
 | folder | Initialize all structure in folder with that name | yoda |

+### yoda upgrade
+Upgrade to new version of initialized Yoda in project.

 ### yoda add [CONTAINER...]
 Add container or bunch of containers skeleton to project